civisanalytics/civis-python/CONTRIBUTING.md

 * [For Civis employees only] Please file an internal ticket.

-## Getting Started with Local Development
+## Local Development Set-up

+These set-up steps need to be done only once per machine / OS.

 1. Locally, create an isolated Python environment and activate it (e.g., using the built-in [venv](https://docs.python.org/3/tutorial/venv.html)).